haiku/website/content/blog/reds/2020-01-14_haiku_monthly_activity_report_-_012019.md

 Kacper Kasper added new optimized bitmap drawing routines, which will be used in webkit for faster rendering of lines and tiled images.

 <h3>Game Kit</h3>
-As a GCI task, R4H33M rewrote the PushGameSound and WindowScreen headers as they were copypasted from old BeOS code.
+As a GCI task, R4H33M had rewritten the PushGameSound and WindowScreen headers as they were copypasted from old BeOS code.

 <h3>Filesystem</h3>
 Pulkomandy merged some code contributed by ahenriksson durign GSoC, which will one day allow for resizing BFS partitions.

 <h3>Various</h3>
-X547 fixed Haiku3D crashing on exit.
+X547 fixed Haiku3D crashing on exit by moving the cleanup code to another class.

 In an attempt to make Haiku's C library more modern, Waddlesplash rewrote a part of math.h to use GCC built-in functions.

-mmlr fixed FFmpeg's leaky input buffer if the file failed to load.
-This could've lead to leaking at least 32K of memory and potentially much more.
+mmlr fixed FFmpeg's leaky input buffer in the case that the file failed to load.
+This could've lead to leaking at least 32K of memory and potentially much more, depending on how much FFmpeg has already allocated for that file.
+In a production environment, this could easily lead to memory exhaustion, which could lead to further system instability.

 <h3>Are we in beta2 yet?</h3>
 Not quite, but we're getting closer; A quick look on the <a href="https://dev.haiku-os.org/milestone/R1/beta2">bugtracker</a> reveals that there are at least 32 blocking issues left, and most of those are driver bugs.
 Probably the most nutorious one is the intel_extreme driver, which has problems on several machines with graphic chipsets ranging from the old GMA 9XX once popular in laptops and netbooks up to HD4400 from the Ivy Bridge generation of Intel CPUs.
 Other than that, there's a bug in XHCI preventing USB storage devices from being detected at boot time, which means that some motherboards are unable to boot Haiku from USB 3.0 onwards.
 Besides driver issues, net80211's code needs to be tidied up for better future compatibility with wpa_supplicant ported from FreeBSD.
 Lastly, all files that contain permission syscalls need to be audited, and new security checks need to be implemented.